 SPL only has 37 weeks paid.
 The remaining 13 weeks of leave entitlement, if taken, is unpaid.

-If it’s helpful for you, Gov.uk have a parental leave calculator on their site, which is nice and easy to use.
+If it’s helpful for you, Gov.uk has a parental leave calculator on their site, which is nice and easy to use.
 You can find it here.

 18 months ago, when Deputy PM Nick Clegg announced these changes, he suggested that they would put an end to the old-fashioned assumption that the mother should be the main or sole carer for a newborn: “For too long, mums have been told their place is at home with their child, while dads return to work.
 I want parents to choose for themselves how to balance work and family.”